pryv/dev-site/source/guides/data-modelling.md

 ```

 Doctor Tom will need to keep all access tokens to his patients' accounts in the dedicated stream **"Patient accesses"**.
-Every time a patient grants him access to his data, the access token to his Pryv.io account will be saved in a `credentials/pryvApiEndpoint` event under the stream "Patient accesses" (see [App guidelines](/guides/app-guidelines/) for the event format).
+Every time a patient grants him access to his data, the access token to his Pryv.io account will be saved in a `credentials/pryvApiEndpoint` event under the stream "Patient accesses" (see [App guidelines](/guides/app-guidelines/) for why we use this format).

 In the case of patient Ana, the following event will be created in the stream "Patient accesses" of Doctor Tom:
 ```json